 Special Knowledge, Skills & Abilities

-Strong organizational, administrative and problem-solving skills.
+Strong organizational, administrative, project management, and problem solving skills.

 Three years progressively responsible experience in program administration in an academic environment.